RedBearAK/toshy/README.md

 xprop WM_CLASS _NET_WM_NAME
 ```

-In a Wayland environment where you know the app-specific remapping is otherwise working (Wayland+GNOME with extensions or Wayland+KDE is all that works right now), run the Toshy manual config start "verbose" command and then use a shortcut that will be remapped (like `Shift+Cmd+Left_Brace`), while the keyboard focus is on the window that is not being recognized:
+In a Wayland environment where you know the app-specific remapping is otherwise working, run the Toshy manual config start "verbose" command and then use a shortcut that will be remapped (like `Shift+Cmd+Left_Brace` from the "General GUI" keymap), while the keyboard focus is on the window that is not being recognized:

 ```sh
 toshy-config-verbose-start